Nebukam/PCGExtendedToolkit/_sources/doc-paths/paths-spline-mesh.md

 Lets you output the Weight of the selection to each node, using different post-processing methods.
 **This can be very handy to identify "rare" spawns and preserve them during self-pruning operations.**

+### Tagging

+Lets you pick which tags to add/forward to the output spline mesh component.